tundish/blathnaid/blathnaid/book/chapters.rst

 He tried to think of a way to befriend them, and so he gathered up some scraps of bark which lay around the woodstore nearby.

-Jack went politely up to one of them and asked if he might heat up his little kettle on their embers.
+Jack went politely up to one of them and asked if he might set up his Trivet on their embers.
-The Smiths all needed cheering up, so they welcomed him to share a brew from his Trivet.
+The Smiths all needed cheering up, so they welcomed him in to brew up some bark tea.

 Fell
 ====